seppmail/SEPPmail365/Readme.md

 We try to adapt to these changes ASAP, but can't guarantee that this module will be up to date immediately after Microsoft has deployed new changes.

+## PowerShell Platform

+_PowerShell Core is the future !_

+The module runs on both platforms (Windows PowerShell and PowerShell Core macOS/Windows/Linux) but we *highly recommend* to run this module in *Powershell Core*, (also on Windows).
+So install PowerShell Core asap on your machine via the Windows Store or the notes here: https://github.com/powershell/powershell

+In future versions, we might end support for Windows PowerShell.

 ## November 2021 - Releasenotes 1.2.x

 Version 1.2 of this module is a release focussed on 4 topics: